 MTA was completed in 2008.
 In conjunction with the continuous American Community Survey and other census operations, corrections and updates are now ongoing.
 TIGER/Line Shapefile updates are now released annually.

-Registered Penn State students should return now to Canvas to take a self-assessment quiz about the Geometric Primitives.
+Registered Penn State students should return now take the self-assessment quiz about the Geometric Primitives.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.